 I am coming back to amendment No. 29, which is the point I am making.
 On the evening the Minister was in Kerry, the main concern of many of the groups I had met prior to his visit had nothing whatsoever to do with the alcohol limit or anything like it but specifically with regard to amendment No. 29, which is what I am speaking about.

 These were the concerns they had and they were very concerned.
 Our young people are our future.
 I have always said this.
 Everyone inside in the Chamber today and every person in all of the different jobs and roles they have in Ireland at this precise moment are only on a wheel.
 We will not be there indefinitely.
 We are only passing through time.
 The important people in the country today are our young people.
 They are inside in national and secondary schools.
 They are on holidays now and I hope they are enjoying the good weather.
 They are our future.
-They are the important people and of course we should we should be doing everything we can to protect these young people.
+They are the important people and of course we should be doing everything we can to protect them.

 What the Minister is doing with amendment No. 29 is not protecting our young people.
 He and the Minister for Education and Skills and other Ministers should be coming together and stating our young people are so important to us.
 They are the future politicians, the future employers and the future employees and they deserve our total attention.
 When it comes to such a serious and important issue as being in charge of a mechanically propelled vehicle, we are sure of one thing, which is that it is quite safe to say that 99.9% of all of the young people today, whether they are in national school or wherever they are, will finish up driving a mechanically propelled vehicle, be it a car, motorbike, tractor or machine.
 They will be driving something.
 Why do we not get serious about educating them?
 Why do we not get serious about the issue of road safety?
 Why is being safety conscious not on the curriculum at national school-----